T0mm1-byte/ctf-writeups/IranTechOlympicsCTF/OlympicsLogin/writeup.md

 ## Solution

+*Being a Bare-Metal firmware, it haven't got debug symbols.
+In the photos you will see the functions' names given by me, in the original they were sub_[address]*

 Using the "file" command I saw the binary has the Flash at 0x8000000 and the RAM at 0x20000000 so it's clearly an STM.
 I opened it in IDA and went to the reset handler.

 <img width="767" height="675" alt="Screenshot 2026-07-26 110016" src="https://github.com/user-attachments/assets/0083ca20-f5f1-4746-82d8-90100dd230fd" />